EzioDEVio/gh-repo-stats/README.md

 By adding this topic, your extension becomes part of the broader collection of GitHub CLI extensions, making it discoverable for users interested in extending their CLI capabilities.

-Replace `Mohammed Aldaraji` with your actual name and `(https://github.com/theslash84)` with the URL to your GitHub profile.
-This README provides a comprehensive overview, making it clear that you are the developer and providing users with all the necessary details to understand, install, and use your extension.